Distressed Debt

 Key Legal Concepts — Absolute Priority, Equitable Subordination, and the Automatic Stay

 The absolute priority rule, codified in Section 1129 of the Bankruptcy Code, establishes that a senior class of creditors must be paid in full before any junior class can receive value in a reorganization plan.
-In theory, this rule protects senior creditors from being forced to share value with junior creditors or equity holders who have no legitimate economic claim to recovery.
 In practice, the absolute priority rule is frequently negotiated around through settlement agreements, new value contributions by equity sponsors, or the structuring of consideration in ways that allow distributions to multiple classes simultaneously.
-The tension between the letter of the absolute priority rule and the practical need to achieve a consensual reorganization is a permanent feature of the distressed landscape and a source of ongoing litigation and legal development.
+The Caesars case demonstrated how far from the absolute priority rule outcomes can deviate when private equity sponsors have the resources and motivation to litigate: Apollo and TPG retained a 16 percent collective stake in the reorganized Caesars despite being the equity class in a structure that was worth less than its debt — a result achieved through years of negotiation and litigation rather than through strict application of the priority rules.

 https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title11-section1129&edition=prelim